Stanislas is one of our overseas volunteers in Laos, he went to meet Nam Oï, a young woman from Laos, sponsored through Children of […]

-- Supporting the very poorest families, economically and socially, and enabling our sponsored youth to continue their schooling, especially in the Takhek and Pakse regions as well as the areas north of Luang Prabang.
+- Supporting the poorest families, economically and socially, and enabling our sponsored children to continue their schooling, especially in the Takhek and Pakse regions as well as the areas North of Luang Prabang.

 - Supporting private schools which are open to the poorest children.

-- Helping students living in isolated areas continue their education with the support of foster houses close to middle schools, high schools, or universities.
+- Helping students living in isolated areas continue their education with the support of boarding houses close to middle schools, high schools, or universities.

 - Guiding and supporting young people through professional training courses (English studies, the hotel industry…) to enable them to enter the workforce, and help them develop as people in their own right so that they can be open to the world around them and become part of society.

-- Increasing access to education by building or renovating village primary schools as well as foster houses for children in middle school and high school.
+- Increasing access to education by building or renovating primary schools as well as boarding houses for children in middle school and high school.